-- The directionality in all three hearing aids tested provided directional benefit compared to omnidirectional for speech originating from in front of the listener in this laboratory test. - The binaural beamformer in Hearing Aid B did not provide significantly more benefit than Binaural Directionality III when the target speech was in front of the listener, while the binaural beamformer in Hearing Aid A did. - When the target speech was not in front of the listener, positive SNRs were necessary for 50% speech recognition in noise for all three hearing aids tested. - When the target speech was not in front of the listener, Binaural Directionality III provided an enormous advantage exceeding 10 dB compared to the hearing aids with binaural beamforming.
+- The directionality in all three hearing aids tested provided directional benefit compared to omnidirectional for speech originating from in front of the listener. - For those with severe-to-profound hearing loss, performance with speech originating from in front and competing speech from other directions did not differ for the three hearing aids tested. - For participants with moderate hearing loss, binaural beamformer in Hearing Aid B did not provide significantly more benefit than Binaural Directionality III when the target speech was in front of the listener, while the binaural beamformer in Hearing Aid A did. - When the target speech was not in front of the listener, a dramatic advantage of Binaural Directionality III was demonstrated regardless of hearing loss severity.